cake-contrib/Cake.Prca.Website/input/docs/usage/report-issues-to-pullrequest/teamcity-with-tfs.md

 ---
-Order: 10
+Order: 20
 Title: Using with TeamCity and TFS
-Description: Tutorial how to use Cake.Prca with TeamCity and Team Foundation Server.
+Description: Tutorial how to use Cake.Issues with TeamCity and Team Foundation Server.
 ---
-This page describes how to use the Cake Pull Request Code Analysis Addin for builds run on TeamCity and with Team Foundation Server (TFS) as pull request system.
+This page describes how to use the Cake Issues addin for builds run on TeamCity and with Team Foundation Server (TFS) as pull request system.

-Team Foundation Server support is implemented in the [Cake.Prca.PullRequests.Tfs] addin.
+Team Foundation Server support is implemented in the [Cake.Issues.PullRequests.Tfs] addin.

 In your main Cake build script run on TeamCity you need to determine the remote repository URL and source branch of the pull request and create the [TfsPullRequests] object with this information.